fautore/vulkan-demos/README.md

 # vulkan-demos
-A collection of demo programmes that use the Vulkan graphics-API to do cool stuff.
+A collection of demo programmes that use the Vulkan graphics API to do cool stuff.

 # Dependencies
 - make